610265158/face_landmark/README.md

-# Note: planning to port the codes to pytorch, hope clean codes may help us.

 # face_landmark
-A simple face aligment method, based on tensorflow2.0
+A simple face aligment method, based on pytorch

 ## introduction
-This is the tensorflow2.0 branch, if u need to work on tf1 switch to branch tf1, it still work.
+This is the pytorch branch.

 It is simple and flexible, trained with wingloss , multi task learning, also with data augmentation based on headpose and face attributes(eyes state and mouth state).